Responsive Menu

 4. Jodhpur

 Jodhpur is the blue city of Rajasthan that brims with cultural tokens.
-In fact, this city is one of the top places to consider when you are planning a Rajasthan trip on your own.
+In fact, this city is one of the top places to consider on your trip plan for Rajasthan

 5. Ranthambore National Park

-For every nature lover on Indian wildlife adventure tour, Ranthambore National Park is a star.
+For every nature lover on an Indian wildlife adventure tour, Ranthambore National Park is a star.

 A morning tour and an evening tour are enough here to trace the pugmarks and sport a tiger.
-Furthermore, staying inside the national park amid nature’s ecstasy is too a possibility here.
+Furthermore, staying inside the national park amid nature’s ecstasy is also a possibility here.

 5. Mandawa